Laslo Blašković

-Laslo Blašković (Ласло Блашковић; born 25 June 1966, Novi Sad) is a Serbian writer and director of the National Library of Serbia.
+Laslo Blašković (Ласло Блашковић; born 25 June 1966) is a Serbian writer and director of the National Library of Serbia.

 Biography

-Blaskovic studied Yugoslav literature and Serbo-Croatian language and graduated at the University of Novi Sad, where he became appointed assistant to scientific research on Cultural history of the 19th century at the Department for Yugoslav literature of the Philosophical Faculty.
+Blašković was born on 25 June 1966 in Novi Sad.
+He studied Yugoslav literature and Serbo-Croatian language and graduated at the University of Novi Sad, where he became appointed assistant to scientific research on Cultural history of the 19th century at the Department for Yugoslav literature of the Philosophical Faculty.
 He also took part in a project The Serbian biographic dictionary, conducted by Matica Srpska.
 He received scholarships from the Vojvodina Academy of Sciences and Arts (1990–1991), the Borislav Pekić Foundation (for the project of the novel Madonin nakit, 2001), the Foundation Kulturkontakt Austria (2008) and the Heinrich Böll Foundation in 2010.

 From 2008 to 2012, he was director of the Cultural Center in Novi Sad and was dismissed by the directors board of the institution, because the nameplate of the center was attached only in Latin script during his tenue.

 He was the main editor of the literary journal Polja (Fields), from the year 2001 to 2007.
 He is also a member of the Editorial Board for the First Book Edition of Matica Srpska and the main publishing editor at Srpsko Narodno Pozoriste (Serbian National Theater) in Novi Sad.
 He writes for radio and television.